KTH/aspen/README.md

 * Ansible vault encrypted secrets file for each application must be named `secrets.env` and reside in the same directory as the corresponding docker stack file.
 The file must be encrypted with the application password found in the application password file (see above).

-* The API that is called to fetch cluster statuses must return a json structure according to the following format
+* The API that is called to fetch cluster statuses must return a json structure according to the following format.
+If you prefer static configuration of your load balancer IPs you can set the environment variable `CLUSTER_STATUS_URL_IS_FILE` and let `CLUSTER_STATUS_API_URL` point to a local file path instead.
+The content of the file must be valid json and adhere to the same format as the api - specified here below:

 ```json
 [